Harbaugh Is Fan of Thursday Night Football Despite Challenges

 Tight end Mark Andrews (knee), linebacker Chris Board (concussion), safety Anthony Levine (ankle) and left tackle Ronnie Stanley (concussion) did not practice Monday.

-Stanley would be challenged to play Thursday because of the concussion protocol.
-James Hurst would be a candidate to take his spot.
+Stanley and Board would be challenged to play Thursday because of the concussion protocol.
+James Hurst would be a candidate to take Stanley's spot.
 Harbaugh declined to get into specifics with Stanley's injury.
 Stanley did play every snap in the 24-17 victory over the Buffalo Bills the previous day.

 Jackson was limited with a quad injury.
 He did walk onto the practice field just as the open portion to the media ended.
 While Harbaugh would not get into specifics, he did not think Jackson's injury was too serious.